The barbarians of Europe

 |Anti-Semitism has been growing

 As with the perpetrators of other attacks on French Jews in recent years, Boumedienne was clearly inspired by the most vicious anti-Semitism.
 Yet the case was barely commented on in the French media and there was no response of any significance from the French government.

 The reaction this month to the murder of another young French Jew, Ilan Halimi, has been very different.
 After some initial dragging of feet and evasiveness, the authorities and the media have been altogether more resolute in recognizing the anti-Semitic aspects of the case.

 On January 21, Halimi, a 23-year old Paris store clerk, was seduced into going out on a date by a young woman who walked into the cellphone shop where he worked.

 The woman had been sent as bait in order to lure Halimi to a spot from where he could be kidnapped.
 She had been sent by a gang named “The Barbarians,” from Bagneux, a suburb south of Paris.
 The 15-strong gang, which includes Muslim radicals (one was the son of an Egyptian newspaper correspondent), overpowered Halimi and took him to an apartment in Bagneux.

 Over the next three weeks they contacted Halimi’s family and demanded a ransom of up to 500,000 Euros ($600,000).
-On February 13, Halimi was found tied naked to a tree, handcuffed, gagged, hooded and starved, with severe burns and torture marks and cuts all over his body.
+On February 13, Halimi was found tied naked, handcuffed, gagged, hooded and starved, with severe burns and torture marks and cuts all over his body.

 |Youssef Fofana led the 15-strong